Polskig/Group5-KJME/README.md

 QR and AR 1, QR and AR 2 and QR and AR 3 - Jonas

+# Reports

+You can find everyones report in the Report folder

 # Libaries

 The libaries that has been used in this project are: